Saturday, September 29, 2007

 and our troubled minds reassured.

-I take comfort in both of these thoughts tonight - these and the reminder of warm sun on my back and the smell of wood smoke on the fresh breeze as I enjoyed a Devonshire Tea in Highfields this after
+I take comfort in both of these thoughts tonight - these and the reminder of warm sun on my back and the smell of wood smoke on the fresh breeze as I enjoyed a Devonshire Tea in Highfields this afternoon.

 Funny Days

 Leviticus 23:3 "There are six days when you may work; but the seventh day is a Sabbath of rest, a day of sacred assembly.
-You are not to do any work; wherever you live, it is a Sabbath to the Lord."
+You are not to do any work; wherever you live, it is a Sabbath to the Lord."I don't know if it was a genuine oversight, or someone's sneaky joke but it did put a smile back on my face.

 Friday, September 07, 2007